scaussin/Gomoku/README.md

 This makes a program that looks alive in its play-style, by trying to create forms on several turns.

 Aside from its algorithm, the IA also have an advanced heuristic, that is a means of evaluating the board.
 For this, we used theories about gomoku, especially the threat-space search devised by L. V. Allis and M. P. H. Huntjens.
-This theory defines "forms" that leads to victory.
+This theory defines forms as "threats" that leads to victory and must be seeked or countered.
 Our program search for these forms on several turns, which makes it very agile in its play style, as there are several threat forms, that can be combined.

 For more on threat-space search, see [this documentation](http://www.renju.nu/wp-content/uploads/sites/46/2016/09/Go-Moku.pdf).